elizadawson/elizadawson.github.io/_talks/1_integrative.md

 <div style="display: flex; align-items: center; justify-content: space-between; margin-top: 1em;">

   <div style="flex: 1; padding-right: 20px; font-size: 0.85em;">
     <p>I turn geophysical observations into model-ready constraints to improve predictions of ice sheet behavior and reduce uncertainty in poorly understood processes.
-My work often adapts techniques from other fields to answer glaciological questions.
-For example, I introduced a spectral analysis method from seismology to radar sounding, using the full radar frequency spectrum to estimate ice temperature in its first application to this setting.</p>
+My work often adapts techniques from other fields to answer glaciological questions, such as introducing the spectral analysis method from seismology to radar sounding.
+I used the full radar frequency spectrum to estimate ice temperature, its first application in this setting.</p>

-   <p>Connecting ideas across disciplines is a central theme as well.
+   <p>Connecting ideas across disciplines is also essential.
 I am leading a synthesis that unites Earth and planetary perspectives on radar attenuation in ice within a shared physical framework.
 These communities face similar technical challenges but have developed in parallel.
 Identifying common needs and opportunities across icy worlds is helping bring them together.</p>

    <p>I take a systems view of ice sheet change, linking surface, basal, and margin processes with external climate drivers.
 I collaborate with oceanographers to connect radar observations to ice–ocean interactions, and my atmospheric science background informs how I consider climate forcing as a driver of cryosphere change.</p>
   </div>